 From Pericles to Plato – from democratic political praxis to totalitarian political philosophy

-- Category: Conference paper
+- Category: Conference proceeding

 - Written by Øjvind Larsen